SamJessep/MovieDB/README.md

 # MovieDB
 Javascript Web app using
   - The Movie Database API: for movie data
-  - Youtube API: for movie trailers
+  - Svelte framework for creating UI
-  - Bit of JQuery
-  - PHP web service for -https://github.com/SamJessep/PHP-Webscrap
+  - NodeJs for backend services
-    - Scraping YT if the API is down
-    - Scraping torrent magnet links

 ## To do
   - [ ] Import search feature